shaloo/docs.arcana/docs/howto/deploy_app.md

 ### Deploying App (Mainnet Configuration)

 Before deploying the app on the Arcana Mainnet, make sure that there exists a 'Mainnet' configuration profile for the app.
 By default, when you register an app, only the 'Testnet' configuration profile is created.
-See [how to create the 'Mainnet' configuration profile]({{page.meta.arcana.root_rel_path}}/db/config_dApp_with_db.md#manage-configurations) section in the {{config.extra.arcana.dashboard_name}} User Guide.
+See [[dashboard-user-guide#manage-configurations|how to create the 'Mainnet' configuration profile]] section in the {{config.extra.arcana.dashboard_name}} User Guide.

 !!! tip "Check Mainnet Configuration Profile"